unix-junkie/persistence-benchmark/README.md

  but there is a trade-off: the default transaction isolation level, as mentioned above, is `READ_UNCOMMITTED`.

- 1. The next option, _Caché eXTreme_, gives us 45000-50000 eps in the pure Java mode ~~and over 80000 eps when talking to a local Caché instance via JNI~~.
+ 1. The next option, _Caché eXTreme_, gives us 45000-50000 eps.

  1. Finally, we took some risk and
  [disabled the transaction log](https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GMSM_management_journaling)
- (for a given client process), and managed to achieve the write speed of 100000 eps ~~for JNI connections~~ on a test system.
+ (for a given client process), and managed to achieve the write speed of 100000 eps on a test system.

 Those who are interested in more accurate numbers can view the [source code](https://github.com/unix-junkie/persistence-benchmark).
 You will